Very Important Person (film): Inspiration

 The escape plan, to walk out of the camp dressed as Red Cross observers, was used in real life.
 It was briefly mentioned in Paul Brickhill's book The Great Escape.

-There were in fact two such 'Swiss Commission' escapes from German POW camps holding RAF prisoners – Oflag IXA/H, Spangenberg, in 1941, and Oflag VIB, Warburg, in 1942.
-The escape in Very Important Person is based on the latter, which was an Army–RAF joint effort, and not the one mentioned by Paul Brickhill.
+There were in fact two such 'Swiss Commission' escapes from German POW camps holding RAF prisoners – Oflag IX-A/H, Spangenberg, in 1941, and Oflag VI-B, Warburg, in 1942.
+The escape in Very Important Person is based on the latter, which was an Army–RAF joint effort, and not the one mentioned by Brickhill.
 Both escapes are described by Charles Rollings in his books Wire and Walls and Wire and Worse.

-The film's screenplay was later made into a novelisation with the same title by John Foley, which has erroneously caused John Foley to sometimes be credited as author of the novel upon which the film is based.
+The film's screenplay was later made into a novelisation with the same title by John Foley, which has erroneously caused Foley to sometimes be credited as author of the novel upon which the film is based.
 However, it was the other way around: his novel is based on the film.

-Trivia

-The Windmill Theatre mentioned at the end of the film was a famous variety and revue theatre which featured tableaux vivants similar to the Folies Bergère and Moulin Rouge in Paris.
-It continued to operated throughout WWII despite blackouts and the Blitz on London, and boasted "We Never Closed."
+Production

+Ken Annakin had just made Swiss Family Robinson and was trying to make other films as a follow-up.
+Earl St. John had been brought the script by David Tomlinson, who John Davis of Rank hated.
+However St. John felt the script was very commercial made the film through a subsidiary at Beaconfield.
+Annakin agreed to work on the script with Jack Davies and direct.

+Filming started late November 1960.
+Annakin said "what we want to do is look at the humour of the last war through 1960 eyes."